 “I’m not afraid to die.
 I just don’t like the idea of missing anything fun.
 There’s so much life left to live.”

 But only a month later, my Grandpa Ike is gone—his body, anyway.
 His spirit is still here.
 He hovers over every Broadway tune, every hearty barbecue sandwich, every stroll up every aisle at the grocery store.

 As her own time approaches, my grandmother sees him regularly.
 She says to my mother—her daughter: “Your daddy came to visit last night.”

 We never doubt her visions.
 Grandpa loved my grandmother more than anything else on this earth.
 Of course he dotes on her from the afterlife.

-I did not choose a “year of yes,” but I say yes by rote and ad nauseam, finding relief in each distraction.
+I do not choose a “Year of Yes,” but I say yes by rote and ad nauseam, finding relief in each distraction.
 I walk through every open door and break down a few closed ones.
 I’m zig-zagging from lonely beaches to filthy bars, from soaring mountains to anxious cities, from the stimulation of strangers to the solidarity of friends who know me.